 However, social media engagement depends heavily on the nature of your business and your content.

-For example, if your business operates in niches like Travel or Fashion, your content is more likely to be shared than niches like Finance or Medicine.
+For example, if your business operates in niches like travel or fashion, your content is more likely to be shared than in niches like finance or medicine.

 So don’t solely rely on social media engagement to determine the quality of your content and to measure content marketing.

 You can check how much traffic you’re getting from social media in your analytics tool.
 Plus, if you use a software or plugin to add social media buttons to your content, it may also have the ability to display the number of shares.